Vedeneb/HA-SmartThings-Find/README.md

 Starting with version 0.2.0, it is possible to configure whether to use the integration in an active or passive mode.
 In passive mode the integration only fetches the location from the server which was last reported to STF.
 In active mode the integration sends an actual "request location update" request.
 This will make the STF server try to connect to e.g. your phone, get the current location and send it back to the STF server from where the integration can then read it.
 This has quite a big impact on the devices battery and in some cases might also wake up the screen of the phone or tablet.

-By default active mode is enabled for SmatrtTags but disabled for any other devices.
+By default active mode is enabled for SmartTags but disabled for any other devices.
 You can change this behaviour on the integrations page by clicking on `Configure`.
 Here you can also set the update interval, which is set to 120 seconds by default.

 ## Installation Instructions